mrkjhsn/City-of-Scottsdale-DUI-Concentrations/README.md

 1. Correlate DUI counts with times of the day.
 2. ~~Is it possible to graphically show a cluster map of the count associated with streets and intersections?~~  This doesn't seem possible based on the data provided at this time.
 For instance, Hayden Rd. runs from 15000 in the north to 1000 in the South.
 If a citation occurs in eiher of those locations it will appear as 1XXX.
 For other streets in Scottsdale that aren't as long this analysis may be possible.

+*Contains information from the City of Scottsdale Open Database Portal, which is made available here under the [Open Database License](http://www.scottsdaleaz.gov/AssetFactory.aspx?did=69351).